-Reconsider travel to Chad due to crime, terrorism, and minefields.
+Reconsider travel to Chad due to COVID-19, crime, terrorism, and minefields.

-Violent crimes, such as armed robbery and mugging, have been reported.
+Country Summary: Violent crimes, such as armed robbery, carjacking, and muggings, have been reported.

 Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.
-They can easily cross borders, including in the Lake Chad region, and borders may close without notice.
+They can easily cross borders, including in the Lake Chad region; borders may close without notice.

-There are minefields along the borders with Libya and Sudan.
+There are unmapped and undocumented minefields along the borders with both Libya and Sudan.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Chad as U.S. government employees must obtain special authorization to travel to certain areas of N’Djamena as well as outside of the capital, including the Lake Chad Basin.
+The U.S. Government has extremely limited ability to provide emergency services to U.S. citizens in Chad as U.S. Government employees must obtain special authorization to travel outside of the capital, including the Lake Chad Basin.

 If you decide to travel to Chad: